Grimley, Worcestershire

-It is known for the Norman Parish Church; St Bartholomew.
-A la Carte Restaurant; Wagon Wheel.
-A 16th-century Inn; The Camp House Inn.
-Bevere Lock.
-Primary School.
-Grimley Gravel Pits (or -Pools), a gravel quarry and nature reserve SSSI.

 The villages of Sinton Green and Monkwood Green sit within Grimley Parish.
+The parish had a population of 640 in 2021.

 History

 The place-name 'Grimley' is first attested in a Saxon charter of 851, where it appears as Grimanlea.
 In the Domesday Book of 1086 it appears as Grimanleh.
 The name means 'wood haunted by a ghost or spectre' (Old English grima).

 It once housed a monastery which was reputedly linked to Holt Castle via tunnels, and has been a site of refuge for thousands of years.

 Following the Poor Law Amendment Act 1834, Grimley Parish ceased to be responsible for maintaining the poor in its parish.
 This responsibility was transferred to Martley Poor Law Union.